 The Viewer settings allow you to toggle default interface elements, and select how your project is displayed and navigated.

-To access them, open the project settings and go to the Desktop / Tablet / Mobile Viewer tab (depending on what type of layout you’re currently editing).
+Enter Preview Mode and click on the Viewer settings icon to access.
+The Desktop / Tablet / Mobile viewer tab will now show, depending on what type of layout you’re currently editing.

 Viewer options can be set separately for each of your layouts.
 It helps adapt user experience depending on the device.